matteogiannini/Progetto_ProgettazioneWeb/README.md

 ## Setup & run

-Requires a PHP-capable web server with MySQL (e.g. XAMPP/MAMP or a LAMP stack).
+Requires a PHP-capable web server with MySQL (e.g. XAMPP).

 1. Import the database: